coderefinery/handsonscicomp/source/fitech-info.rst

 .. seealso::

-   If you are already a student ad Aalto University, you can see the simpler procedure at :doc:`study-credits`.
+   If you are already a student at Aalto University, you should use the simpler procedure at :doc:`study-credits`.